 Intermediate Metal Smithing – (Formerly Jewelry Courses 3 and 4)

 We’re turning up the heat in this jewelry class that is open to students of all levels.
-This course will start with a review of the basics in cutting and shaping metal and then move to the use of torches to explore soldering, annealing, bezel setting, chains and more.
-Each week will allow students the opportunity to learn “hot” techniques” as well as design their own jewelry.
+This course will start with a review of the basics in cutting and shaping metal and then move to the use of torches to explore soldering, annealing, bezel setting, enameling and more.
+Each week will allow students the opportunity to learn “hot” techniques” as well as design their own sculptural work or jewelry.
 A $30 lab fee covers the cost of studio chemistry, fuel and supplies for torches, plus sheet copper and wire to begin the course.
 Additional sheet metal and wire are available for purchase.
 Class size is limited to 10.

 Examples of enameled work by Sarratt Art Studios Instructor, Susan Moody